-However, if the reckless driving charge gets dismissed short of conviction, the defendant can petition for a seal immediately.
+However, if the reckless driving charge gets dismissed short of conviction, you can petition for a seal immediately.

 Reckless driving is operating a motor vehicle in a very risky way that goes beyond mere negligence.
-The driver is endangering people or property.
+You are endangering people or property.
 There are five types of reckless driving in Nevada:

 An example of driving in willful or wanton disregard is going significantly over the posted speed limit.
 This is usually punished as a misdemeanor, carrying a fine, 8 DMV demerit points, and a possible jail sentence of up to 6 months.
 The fine for a first offense is $250 to $1,000.

-Note that if the driver causes death or substantial bodily harm, reckless driving becomes a category B felony.
+Note that if you cause death or substantial bodily harm, reckless driving becomes a category B felony.
 The penalty is 1 to 6 years in Nevada State Prison and a fine of $2,000 to $5,000.
+Though the maximum prison term is 10 years if the incident involved speeding at least 50 mph over the speed limit or took place in a pedestrian safety zone, school zone or a school crossing zone.
 Category B felony convictions can be sealed five years after the case ends.

-Eluding occurs when a driver willfully fails to stop for police officers in a readily identifiable vehicle that is signaling the driver to pull over.
+Eluding occurs when you willfully fail to stop for police officers in a readily identifiable vehicle that is signaling you to pull over.
 A misdemeanor, eluding is punishable by up to 6 months in jail and/or up to $1,000 in fines.
 Misdemeanor convictions can be sealed one year after the case ends.

 Learn more about evading police in Nevada (NRS 484B.550).